 * The success of this bewilders me more than the success of One Dance - the male vocalist is so so bad, the lyrics are dumb, and it's a terribly undanceable 'dance' track.
 I just don't get it.
 Zuletzt editiert: 13.10.2016 10:35

-** I'm sick of it!
-I can't take them seriously, especially after #Selfie.
+** I'm sick of it and I can't take them seriously because they brought out a novelty song as their first single!
 Why does Australia think this was so good?
-Yes it is featuring Halsey, but not even she can save this!
-Zuletzt editiert: 22.12.2016 01:27
+And the sad thing is Halsey couldn't save this!
+Zuletzt editiert: 12.07.2017 16:53

 ** Seit 10 Wochen jetzt auf Platz 1 in den USA.
 Kaum zu glauben, welcher Mist heutzutage auf die Chartspitze steigen kann.
 Die Band erlebt dieses Jahr ein Hype - aus diesem Grund der unerklärbare Erfolg.
 Und jetzt, wo das Video veröffentlicht wurde, wird das Lied noch für längere Zeit in den Top 10 bleiben.
 2*